SOLV-Code/FigRs/3D Prints/README.md

 #### Blender Hotkeys Needed

-Shift and right click to select multiple objects (in object mode)

-* Tab = Toggle between Object Mode and Edit Mode (If selected text obj, press Tab to enter text, del doesn't work, only backspace)
+- Tab = Toggle between Object Mode and Edit Mode (If selected text obj, press Tab to enter text, del doesn't work, only backspace)

+In object mode:
+- Shift and right click to select multiple objects
+- Mousewheel to zoom
+   - Ctrl + Wheel to pan Left/Right
+   - Shift + Wheel to pan Up/Down
+   - Shift + c to zoom out

 In edit mode:
 - need to set on bottom menu whether to select vertices, edges, or surfaces